What are the needs?

 The Republic of Djibouti is a hazard-prone, low-income country with more than 70% of its rural population severely food insecure due to the prolonged impact of structural deficiencies and successive droughts.

-Severe water shortages as a result of poor and erratic rainy seasons continue to exacerbate food insecurity in Djibouti.
+Severe water shortages as a result of poor and erratic rainy seasons continue to exacerbate food insecurity.
 Over the last years, livestock keepers have lost large parts of their herds.
 The loss of livelihoods in the rural areas has contributed to increase rural to urban migrations.

 Djibouti continues to experience high food prices especially in urban and peri-urban areas, where levels of unemployment remain high.
 Poor urban households of Djibouti City rely on food aid distribution and kinship to meet their food needs.
 Malnutrition rates among children have increased despite the continued humanitarian assistance.